ucscGenomeBrowser/kent/src/product/installer/README.md

 More details about the Genome Browser installation are available at
 <http://genome-source.cse.ucsc.edu/gitweb/?p=kent.git;a=tree;hb=HEAD;f=src/product>

-# All GBiC script options
+# All GBiC options

-Here is the full listing of commands and options supported by the GBiC script:
+Here is the full listing of commands and options supported by the GBiC program:

 ```
 browserSetup.sh [options] [command] [assemblyList] - UCSC genome browser install script